AquaIsUseless/vizard/README.md

 ---------------------------------
 1. In the Unity Editor, open the Build panel (File>Build Profiles)
 2. Select the desired target platform from the left-hand list.
 Note: If the platform you wish to build for is not listed, return to the Unity Hub and install support for the desired platform.
 3. Confirm that the VizardStartupScene and the VizardMainScene are checked in the Scene List (right panel).
+If not:
+   1. Select "Scene List" from the left-hand panel.
+   2. In the Scene tab, enable both scenes by checking their boxes.
-4. Click "Build" or "Build And Run" to build the app at the location you select.
+5. Click "Build" or "Build And Run" to build the app at the location you select.
 (Note that the first build for each target platform will take a long time as Unity compiles shaders for the platform.
 Subsequent builds will be much faster.
 Rebasing the project on a newer release of the Unity Editor will incur the long shader compiles as well.)
-5. Note: Users of the Vizard Application will have to install any desired optional Vizard Addressables bundles locally on their machine.
+6. Note: Users of the Vizard Application will have to install any desired optional Vizard Addressables bundles locally on their machine.
 They will not be included in the built application.

 Optional: Install Crosstales File Browser PRO
 ---------------------------------